University of Birmingham

 One of the first campus-based universities in the United Kingdom, the University of Birmingham--ranked #13 overall among U.K. universities-- boasts an impressive list of superlatives: one the top 10 most beautiful U.K. campuses, one of the broadest program ranges of any U.K. university, and one of the largest international student communities in the U.K. Located only a seven-minute train ride to the vibrant city centre of England's "second city," this university of 29,000 students offers strong programs in music, theatre, sciences, business (in the oldest business school in the U.K.), religions studies, political science, anthropology, engineering, sports and exercise science, history, English, and philosophy. £500 scholarships through BUTEX, a U.K. higher education membership organization, are available for students in all NCC England programs.

 Junior or senior standing; GPA 3.0 preferred

 Students usually earn 12 credits per term, however, this depends on course load and length of stay.
 All grades earned abroad affect your North Central College GPA when transferred back.
 Students cannot take courses pass/fail.

 • Business (older business school in the U.K.)

 • Religious Studies

 • Political Science

 For a list of courses available to study abroad students at the University of Birmingham, please click here.

 Note: Students must have courses pre-approved by North Central College prior to taking them abroad.
 If students change their course schedules while abroad, they must get this change approved.
 Some departments only permit students to take a certain number of courses that count toward their major abroad.
 To ensure that all courses count towards their degrees, students must get their department's approval.

 Photo: NCC student, Alexis Marsh, with a friend at the Tower Bridge in London.
-Alexis studied at University of Birmingham for fall 2014
+Alexis studied at University of Birmingham during fall 2014

 Housing & Meals